- Bikes and Tandems

 The point to my story is two fold:

 The point is, even though I would be driving a high performance sports car, it wouldn't be the same car that Dale Earnhardt Jr. would drive in the Daytona 500.
 The same is true for a bicycle.
 Jane was sold the "Lance Armstrong, 16 pound, gonna go win the Tour De France" model.
 But she's not Lance Armstrong, and she's not going to race in the Tour.
 She commutes, and she rides long weekend fun rides with her friends.
 She would be much more comfortable on a 16 pound bike designed for her style of riding.
-It should be set up by someone who listens to what she's going to do with the bike, and fits her to it accordingly.
+It should be set up by a company with a long history of working customers just like her.
+A company who listens to what she's going to do with the bike, and fits her to it accordingly.

 Second: I want to thank Jim's friend and all of you who send your buddies our way.
 Word of mouth is really the only avenue that a business like ours can count on to develop new customers.
 Every day new customers come into the shop who were sent to us by a friend of theirs.
 I hope you know how much we appreciate that.